joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ## The whole point of Story Points

 Most of these problems are born out of a complete misuse of Story estimations.
-So what are estimations supposed to give us?
+So what are the benefits of estimations and velocity?

 ### 1. Help the Product Owner prioritise

-The Product Owner is the one who is ultimately in charge of the backlog of User Stories, and prioritising them for the team.
-Knowing about the size of a User Story will help the Product Owner with this task; the smaller, yet higher value User Stories should rise to the top.
+Knowing about the size of a User Story will help the Product Owner prioritise, putting the smaller, higher value User Stories at the top.
 Everyone wants a Ferarri - until they see the price tag.
 Then they settle for Grandma's old moped instead.

 ### 2. Help the team to Inspect and Adapt...

 #### ...on a story

 When teams add an estimation to a story, they have to think about it a bit more.
 Stories that are too large and need to be broken down may be identified here.
-Also if a team is trying to plan how many stories they forecast they can do, points can help them determine this based on what they have achieved in the past.
+Having estimated stories can also help a team forecast how many stories they think they can achieve in a sprint.

 #### ...on a sprint, or iteration
-After a while, a team can calculate a velocity.
-This is how many points the team can achieve in a certain period of time, on average.
-This can help a team become more predictable; they can have some level of confidence to guess what they are capable of outputting.
-It can also be useful to see if a team velocity starts to decrease; the team may want to inspect and adapt to try and address a drop in velocity.
-Or they can use to to assess whether they have been successful at increasing their velocity.
+After a while, a team can calculate a velocity, or how many points the team can achieve in a certain period of time.
+This can be useful for a team to see if their velocity starts to decrease; they may want to inspect and adapt to try and increase their velocity again.

-While teams may inspect and adapt on their velocity, allowing those outside the team to do the same may lead to dire consequences.
+While teams may inspect and adapt on their velocity, allowing those outside the team to analyse it may lead to dire consequences.

-## Caution: Using estimations as a measure of Productivity
+## Caution: Don't use estimates and velocity as a measure of productivity
-Measuring developer productivity is always tricky, and velocity seems like a great measure to use; after all, the numbers are already sitting there begging to be put into an Excel chart.
+Measuring developer productivity has always been tricky, and velocity seems like a great measure to use; after all, the numbers are already sitting there begging to be put into an Excel chart.
 In practise though, it does not work out too well.

 Think about it; we are asking teams to quickly guess a number, and then use that number to measure their performance later on.
 This will inevitably lead to a natural point inflation.
 You may then feel a need to implement measures to help counteract this inflation, such as a tech lead or manager vetting all of the estimated points.

 Also, putting too much pressure on the point estimations may lead to excessively detailed, long drawn out planning sessions.

 All of a sudden the estimation process has gone from a quick activity that can help the team, to a political, team morale destroying exercise.